Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Causal Structure

 \section{Causal Structure}

 We would like to analyse the causal structure of this LQG black hole collapse model.
 The main obstacle here is the fact that the model is not classically diffeomorphism invariant as was noted by the authors of \cite{KellyEffectiveloopquantumgravity}.
-The symmetry is violated, though by corrections suppressed by Planck order contributions, though.
-Therefore, it is not possible to find Kruskal-Szekeres like global coordinates and perform a conformal compactification as this would change the spacetime.
-As shown in \cite{KellyEffectiveloopquantumgravity} if the fundamental equations are solved in different coordinates using different lapse functions $N$ leads to physically different spacetimes.
-However, the model is valid as long as we use the same Painlevé-Gullstrand like coordinates.
+The symmetry is violated, by corrections suppressed by Planck-order contributions, though.
+Therefore, it is not possible to find Kruskal-Szekeres-like global coordinates and perform a conformal compactification as this would change the spacetime.
+As shown in \cite{KellyEffectiveloopquantumgravity}, if the fundamental equations are solved in different coordinates, i.e. using different lapse functions $N$ leads to physically different spacetimes (see also App.~\ref{app:fullsolutions})\footnote{As shown in App.~\ref{app:fullsolutions}, choosing the lapse appropriately leads to the same metric as in \cite{GambiniSphericallysymmetricloop}, neglecting discreteness effects.
+However, \cite{GambiniSphericallysymmetricloop} derives this metric from a quantum theory rather than being an effective level consideration and contains further corrections.
+The two models share similar features; e.g. the dependence on the choice of lapse and shift, and thus the analysis of this section, can be straightforwardly applied to the effective metric \cite{GambiniSphericallysymmetricloop}, and similar results are expected.
+Nevertheless, here the collapse process as in \cite{KellyBlackholecollapse} is not included.
+The causal structure of \cite{GambiniSphericallysymmetricloop} needs a separate examination using the same techniques as discussed in Sec.~\ref{sec:radialgeos}.
+As the main interest of the present paper is the understanding of the global structure of the collapse and \cite{GambiniSphericallysymmetricloop} does not include it, this analysis is reported elsewhere.}.
+However, the model is valid as long as we use the same Painlevé-Gullstrand-like coordinates.
 It is then possible to simply study light-like radial geodesics to extract the causal structure.
-It is not clear if this is really compatible with the quantum-diffeomorphisms braking, but on the effective level, it is a minimal requirement for well-defining a causal structure and in fact a valid spacetime description.
-In general is the discussion on the diffeomorphism invariance at the quantum level ongoing \cite{BojowaldCovarianceinmodels,BenAchourPolymerSchwarzschildBlack,BojowaldCriticalEvaluationof,BojowaldAno-goresult,BojowaldBlack-holemodels,ArrugaDeformedGeneralRelatiity}.
+It is not clear if this is really compatible with the quantum diffeomorphisms braking, but on the effective level, it is a minimal requirement for well defining a causal structure and is in fact a valid spacetime description.
+In general, the discussion on diffeomorphism invariance at the quantum level is ongoing \cite{BojowaldCovarianceinmodels,BenAchourPolymerSchwarzschildBlack,BojowaldCriticalEvaluationof,BojowaldAno-goresult,BojowaldBlack-holemodels,ArrugaDeformedGeneralRelatiity}.